Home › UK Rules › Lifestyle and Behaviour › Pets and Animals

 Important: As a rule, you do not need a licence to keep most common domestic pets (e.g. cats, kittens).
 But, you must get your dog microchipped.
 You would need to get a licence from your local council before getting the actual animal.

-Caring for a cat combines a source of enjoyment with all the responsibilities of kitten ownership.
-The introductory guide will help you learn how to look after a cat or a kitten.
+Caring for a cat combines a source of enjoyment with the responsibilities of ownership.
+This introductory guide will help you learn how to look after a cat or a kitten.

 Caring for a dog is a lot of fun but there are serious responsibilities that come with dog ownership.
 Check the introductory guide to help you learn how to look after a dog or a puppy.